DidierRLopes/momentum-football-bets/README.md

 **Bet Confidence**

-Since the momentum of a team only shows one side of the story, you need to compare the momentum of the teams that are playing each other in order to estimate if your bet is risky/safe.
+Since the momentum of a team only shows one side of the story, you need to compare the momentum of the teams that are playing each other in order to estimate if your bet is risky or safe.

 E.g. If Liverpool is having an Excellent momentum of 6 wins in a row, and so is Manchester United, this is considered a risky bet.

-However, if Liverpool has draw all their previous match, and therefore have a momentum of 0, BUT United has loss all the previous 6 matches, (i.e. momentum of -21), this may be worth a bet due to the disgusting momentum of United.
+However, if Liverpool has drawed in all of their previous matches, and therefore have a momentum of 0, BUT United has lost all of their previous 6 matches, (i.e. momentum of -21), this may be worth a bet due to the disgusting momentum of United.

 Hence, the Bet Confidence is estimated from the difference between the momentum score of both teams.
 The bigger the gap score, the less risky will the app be.

-Internally, the program's bet confidence is splitted across the following bins/descriptions, with min and MAX being 0 and +42, respectively.
+Internally, the programme's bet confidence is split across the following bins/descriptions, with min and MAX being 0 and +42, respectively.

 ![confidence](https://user-images.githubusercontent.com/25267873/113485973-4819d080-94a8-11eb-920f-ed78733d24b6.jpg)